brinux/CommandLineConfigurationProvider/README.md

 	[CommandLineParserOption("Enables a specific feature.")]
 	public bool EnableSomething { get; set; }

-	// Marks the property as an "option" but only for the "test" verb, for which it is also set as mandatory [CommandLineParserOption("Option for 'test' verb.", Required = true, Verb = "test")] public string VerbOption { get; set; }
+	// Marks the property as an "option" but only for a specific verb-handler, for which it is also set as mandatory [CommandLineParserOption("Option for 'test' verb.", Required = true, Verb = typeof(MyVerbHandler)] public string VerbOption { get; set; }
 	...
 }